jdunkerley/jdunkerley/enso-getting-started-joining-data/post.md

 The following parameter, `on`, specifies how to match the rows between the inputs.
 By default, it will attempt to match the first column in the left input with a column in the right with the same name.
 It takes a Vector of `Join_Condition`, which allows either an `Equals` condition or a `Between` (the left table contains a value between two columns in the right).

 The `right_prefix` argument adds a prefix to clashing column names from the `right` table.
-The default value, `"Right`, "is added if a column exists in both tables.
+The default value, `"Right "`, is added if a column exists in both tables.
 You can specify whatever prefix you wish to use.
 If the name is still not unique, a number is added to the end, and a warning is raised.
 The `on_problems` parameter works as in other functions to handle how warnings are dealt with.

 In this case, the `Category`, `Year`, and `Month` values must be equal.
 Add three `Equals` conditions to the `on` parameter and then choose the name from the dropdown on each `left` parameter.
 By default, the `right` parameter will be the same as the `left` one, but you can change this if needed (though the current UI does not support a dropdown on the right side).
 Once done, an error will be shown: